 The apps or websites that are your digital product should allow the user to perform a particular task or solve a problem.
 The brand should draw attention to show the benefits of using it.
 If you fulfil these two core elements, you can think about adding and creating a special interactive experience, which could create a personal bond with the user by emotionazing.

 It’s crucial to be cohesive when building a user experience because it could help you gain loyal customers.
-Providing right user experience could be a part of your brand, maybe even one of the most important ones.
+Providing right user experience review could be a part of your brand, maybe even one of the most important ones.
 If you find a niche and solve a problem with your product it’s more likely that people will be using your product because it is unique.

 Again, Dropbox branding is used across advertisements and websites:

 4. Think about brand touch points and use them wisely

 If we compare brand touch points of a digital product vs those of a physical product, we can see that digital products may lack of these components:

 also microcopy & UX copy, which are slightly different things but nevertheless connected.

 For physical products you can have a variety of brand touch points:

 Digital products have the opportunity to be found by people from all over the world, but actually it could be really hard to reach them.
 We are surrounded by products that solve the same problem, offer the same functionality, or are really hard to use because of a bad UX.

 Setting the right marketing strategy is crucial – it will allow you to stand out and be noticed by users.
 When building brand guidelines, you can pick what is the most important in your branding elements.
 It could be a unique font, an outstanding color palette, or creative key visuals.